StanislavBerezin/React-Next-/README.md

    4)Statefull (class App extends component), Stateless (const xy = (props)=>{}).
 3. To scope css styles 111, `npm eject`
    6)Passing function in prop <Component functioName = {()=> props.insideOfThisClassFunctionName(can send a prop too)}> and then inside of that component <button onClick={props.functioName}>
+4. Better use concat() insead of push() when updating array in REDUX.

 # Chunks